ethauvin/ethauvin/README.md

 :small_blue_diamond: Did a lot of consulting

-:small_blue_diamond: Ran one of the first Linkblog on the Internet, mostly focused on Java
+:small_blue_diamond: Ran one of the first daily linkblog, mostly focused on Java

 :small_blue_diamond: Wrote a weekly column for the Java Developer's Journal